If you want to know how to make money with Alibaba and start your own online business then you’re in the right place:

 As you can see the price is trending down, so I would not do this product now.
 When you see a chart like this it usually means there are too many sellers now and the market has been oversaturated.

-Alibaba is without a doubt the holy grail of Chinese factories.
-Anyone who is anyone is a member AND its not CHEAP, so people that are listed on there are either (A) Serious Factories or (B) Serious Scammers.
+Alibaba is without a doubt the holy grail of Chinese bulk wholesale factories.
+The Chinese suppliers that are listed on there are either (A) Serious Factories or (B) Serious Scammers.
 Below I am going to show you, step by step, how to vet suppliers and make sure you are not dealing with a scammer.

-There are basically two ways you can search Alibaba.
+There are basically two ways you can search for wholesale suppliers on Alibaba.

 1. Search Engine